Assistance programs in Benton County Washington.

 For more information on social services available from BFCA, you can call or stop by.
 Resources are limited, but the non-profit does its best to help the less fortunate.
 More on Community Action Committee Benton and Franklin County.

-Health centers in Benton County Washington
+Clinics for free health care or Health centers in Benton County Washington

 Tri-Cities Community Health Center – Anyone who needs help, including the low income and uninsured, can receive high quality, effective, and affordable health and medical care.
 Other associated services may be offered to patients who meet qualifications.
 One location is at 5219 W Clearwater Avenue, Kennewick, Washington, 99336.
 Dial (509) 783 – 4454.
 Another center is at 515 W Court Street, Pasco, WA, 99301.